 Simply let one of our pastoral staff know of your desire to be baptized and of your special circumstances, and they will do everything they can to accommodate you.
 Your circumstances do not need to stand between you and a meaningful baptism.

 How do I arrange for a baptism at Cobblestone?

-You can arrange for baptism at Cobblestone by contacting a member of the pastoral staff.
-Their contact information is published in the weekend programs and on the website.
+You can arrange for baptism at Cobblestone by filling out a baptism interest form HERE.
+A staff member will reach out to you.